jbuitt/nwws-perl-client/README.md

 logfile=/path/to/log/file
 archivedir=/path/to/archive/dir
 debugfile=/path/to/debug/file
+panrun=/path/to/executable_or_script
 ```

 Where [username] and [password] are your NWWS-2 credentials obtained by signing up [on the NOAA Weather Wire Service website](http://www.nws.noaa.gov/nwws/#NWWS_OI_Request).
 You may use whatever you would like for [resource].
 If you supply a path to a file for `debugfile`, it will log all `Net::Jabber` debug messages to that file, however this is optional.
+The [panrun] variable is another optional option that indicates a Product Arrival Notification (PAN) script that you'd like to run on product arrival.

 NOTE: Despite the [NWWS-2 website's instructions](http://www.nws.noaa.gov/nwws/#Issues) to use port 5223, this client uses TLS on port 5222.
 Support for SSL on port 5223 was buggy within the client, so I removed it.